 Songkran in Bangkok: Tips for Celebrating the Thai New Year

-Attending Songkran in Bangkok
+Your Guide to Celebrating Songkran in Bangkok

 What is Songkran Like?

 Songkran is super fun to celebrate!
-People quite literally run around the streets of Bangkok using squirt guns to soak strangers and throwing cups of water on each other.
+People literally run around the streets of Bangkok using squirt guns to soak strangers and throw cups of water at each other.
 No one can hide!

 Songkran is a beautifully chaotic time to be in Thailand.
-Bangkok specifically is an amazing place to celebrate the Thai New Year since so many people flock to the city for the playful festivities.
+Bangkok specifically is an amazing place to celebrate the Thai New Year since so many people flock to the city for playful festivities.

 Many tourists who are traveling Southeast Asia plan to be in Bangkok for Songkran because the large-scale celebrations are like being in another world!

 Groups of friends pass each other on the street and get into little water gun fights while local children dance with water hoses in their hands.
-Songkran is amazing and the best time to visit Bangkok!
+Songkran is amazing and the best time to visit Bangkok.

 When Does Songkran Start?

 Locals and tourists alike will likely start throwing water in the streets on April 12th, the night before Songkran officially begins.
 After sundown on the 15th, most water-throwing activities will end.

 While walking around on the night of April 12th, I was suddenly surrounded by groups of tourists with water guns.
 You can only guess what happened next!

-Where is Songkran in Bangkok Held?
+Where in Bangkok is Songkran Held?

 Groups of families and friends will set up hangouts in random areas on a sidewalk where they have access to a source of water.
 They will bring speakers to play music and hang out all day.
 Others will join their water-throwing party to take part in the fun of dousing everyone passing by.

 Tables on the street are removed and a large area for dancing is constructed.
 Don’t expect to go out for dinner or drinks in this area of town unless you are prepared to get soaked!

 Where to Buy Water Guns for Songkran in Bangkok

 You will find many roadside stands selling water guns all over the city.
 Each day they become cheaper as vendors become more and more eager to sell whatever they have left.

 You may be wondering where you will find water while you’re out in the street.
 Don’t worry, it will be easy.
 Many shops put out blow-up pools and fill them with tap water for everyone to use.

 Firstly, make sure you understand what the Songkran festival is all about.
 While getting wet and surprising people with squirts of water is fun, there is deep meaning in these playful activities that everyone should be familiar with.

 What to Wear During Songkran Water Fights

 The weather is warm during Songkran in Bangkok.
 You won’t need any jackets or outerwear.
-Even walking though the streets completely soaked, I did not feel the least bit cold.
+Even walking through the streets completely soaked, I did not feel the least bit cold.
 In fact, it’s quite refreshing.

 If you cannot afford to get wet for any specific reason, make sure to travel by taxi (and keep the windows closed).
 Locals love to surprise unsuspecting tuk-tuk passengers with buckets of water.
 It happened to me!

-More Tips for Songkran in Bangkok
+More Tips for Celebrating Songkran in Bangkok

 Remember that the water used in other people’s water guns may not be potable.
-People get water from many different sources, and so you should never get aby of that water in your mouth.
+People get water from many different sources, so you should never get any of that water in your mouth.

-Additionally, I personally would not throw water at anyone that is dressed in business clothes.
+Additionally, I personally wouldn’t throw water at anyone that is dressed in business clothes.
 It would be unfortunate to ruin something important that they are doing.
 As for everyone else?
-Fair game.
+Fair game!